jeffchi/secure-build-cli/README.md

 2. Log in to IBM Cloud by using either an API key, or the Single Sign On (SSO) authentication.
 See [Getting started with the IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) for more details.

-3. Create certificae-authority (CA) and client certificates which are used for secure communication from your client script to the SBS instance.
+3. Create certificate-authority (CA) and client certificates which are used for secure communication from your client script to the SBS instance.
 ```buildoutcfg
 ./build.py create-client-cert --env sbs-config.json
 ```